 It is NOT credit card counseling, credit repair, or a consolidation loan.

 Unfortunately, there’s a lot of confusion surrounding debt settlement, compounded by a lack of solid education.
 So, to be clear, debt settlement is NOT a credit card counseling program (those have been highly criticized and deemed relatively ineffectual), NOT a program that repairs your credit score, and not a consolidation loan where someone is paying off your debt and then you pay them back.

 So, what IS debt settlement?

 We defined what debt settlement ISN’T in #3, so now let’s break down what it IS.
 Debt settlement is a negotiation between you (and your legal representative like Roundleaf Inc.) and your lender or credit card company with the goal of paying significantly less than what’s owed.
 Why would they do that?
 Well, because most consumers who attempt a debt settlement are behind on their payments or not paying at all (or getting to that point), so it’s a form of recovery for the lender.

 Debt settlement is nothing to be taken lightly, and some significant risks and nuances must be understood.
 Like with any negotiation, there is uncertainty as to what amount the lender will accept, or if they will accept a settlement offer at all!
 During the months it takes to settle, you also may not be paying your payments, so the legal timeline for debt collection will continue.
-Likewise, a settlement can only be finalized once you come up with the funds to pay it off (read more about that here), so there are a lot of moving parts that need to be handled correctly – another reason to use Roundleaf Inc. for your debt settlement!
+Likewise, a settlement can only be finalized once you come up with the funds to pay it off (The leverage of the lump sum), so there are a lot of moving parts that need to be handled correctly – another reason to use Roundleaf Inc. for your debt settlement!

-Want 5 more things you NEED to know about debt negotiations and settlements?
-Click here.
+To find out more read part two: 5 more things you NEED to know about debt negotiations and settlements?

 As always, contact Roundleaf Inc. if you have further questions or have significant debt and are looking for a safe and effective way out.